GRADING THE RIVER

-The Overall Effort and Commitment of government agencies, nonprofit organizations, and the private sector to clean up and restore the river has earned a B- in 2017.
+The Overall Effort and Commitment of government agencies, nonprofit organizations, and the private sector to clean up and restore the river has earned a C+ in 2015.

-Click here to download a printable one page summary of the 2017 Report Card.
+Click here to download a printable version of the 2015 Report Card.

 Continue to Our Mission

 Continue to Water Quality and Assessment